elfo-rs/actoromicon/src/ch02-01-actor-lifecycle.md

 * `Terminating`

-    An actor is preparing to termination, e.g. doing some cleanup, flushing data etc.
+    An actor is preparing to termination, e.g. doing some cleanup, flushing data, etc.

     It happens when the actor's [mailbox is closed][mailbox] and all messages are handled.
 Additionally, if the actor uses `TerminationPolicy::manually`, it also happens when `Terminate` is received.